-Applicant's name Your name Are your fellow church leaders aware that this brother or sister is applying with ABT?
+Applicant's name Your name Are your fellow church leaders aware that this brother or sister is applying with All-Nations?
 How well do you know the applicant?
-In your opinion, what are the applicant's motives for applying to serve with ABT?
+In your opinion, what are the applicant's motives for applying to serve with All-Nations?
 To what extent is the applicant active in ministry?
 If the applicant is married, please describe the relationship between husband and wife.
 If single, please describe the applicant's way of relating to others of the opposite gender.
-Do you believe the applicant is morally pure and has high moral standards?
+Does the applicant demonstrate a commitment to purity and high moral standards?
 Would you say the applicant is involved in relationship conflicts frequently, or seldom, or somewhere in between?
 Is the applicant easily offended, quick to take offense?
 How does the applicant view and relate with brothers and sisters whose convictions and practice are different from his own?
-Please describe the applicant's relationship with church leaders.
-Please mark one: □ I heartily recommend the applicant to prepare to serve on a church-planting team with ABT. ☐ I recommend the applicant to prepare to serve on a church-planting team with ABT. ☐ I recommend the applicant at this time.
-Comments
+Please describe the applicant's relationship with church leaders